jonathansty/jono-engine/README.md

 		- Triggers checkpoints
 		- is targeted by rockets
 		- when he dies he spawns at the previous checkpoint
-		- When he dies you can fast respawn with 'r' and then you get 'beamed up'
+		- When he dies you can fast respawn with `r` and then you get 'beamed up'
 	+ enemies:
 		- Not that much enemies.
 Need to add more.
 		- Simple bugs that go up and down and other go left and right